ProjectCrew/.github/profile/README.md

 Arnit is currently majoring in Electrical Engineering and minoring in Software engineering at Clarkson University as an Ignite Presidential Fellow.

-Vansh is a computer science student at Hunter College, NYC.
+Vansh is currently majoring in Computer Science at CUNY Hunter College.